normalvector/ue4_mesh_deformation_toolkit/README.md

 When everything is working and finished I will be taking the time to document how exactly this plugin works, including how you can extend it yourself by writing new selection/transform nodes either in C++ or Blueprint.

 For now though I can only point you towards [a tutorial I wrote which started all of this](http://normalvector.com/tutorials/low_poly_world/) which has the basic approach to deforming geometry (In pure Blueprint too!), and add the following quick notes.
-* Geometry is basically stored in the format which ProceduralMeshComponent wants, and so a mesh contains a list of sections- each of which has it's own vertex list.
+* Geometry is basically stored in the format which ProceduralMeshComponent uses, and so a mesh contains a list of sections- each of which has it's own vertex list.
 It is this vertex list which the plugin manipulates.
-* All any Selection node does is iterate over all of the vertices in a mesh and apply a selection rule to each to obtain the selection weight, storing these in an array in SelectionSet.
+* All any Select node does is iterate over all of the vertices in a mesh and calculate the weighting for them before storing the weighting in an array in SelectionSet.
 The array is ordered the same as the mesh vertices to prevent any other metadata being needed.
 * The selection modification nodes just take one (or more) SelectionSets and return another SelectionSet with the weights tweaked as needed.
 * Every Transform node is actually currently implemented as a method on the mesh geometry which iterates over the vertices in the mesh and applies the transformation to each of them in order.
-Selections are handled by basically acting as a lerp between the original position and the fully transformed position, although the nature of the lerp can vary between methods (Translate has a straightfoward spatial lerp, but Rotate actually lerps the rotational angle for better results).
+Selections are handled by basically acting as a blend between the original position and the fully transformed position, although the nature of the lerp can vary between methods (Translate has a straightforward spatial blend, but Rotate actually blends the rotational angle for better results).
 Most of these are implemented in a Blueprint Library class as they're utility functions rather than being called on a class.
 * The MeshDeformationComponent itself just contains a set of mesh geometry and offers BP-callable selection and transform nodes which just delegate the call to the mesh.

 # Code documentation and quality
-All C++ code has been documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) together with [my Doxygen source filter to remove UE4 macros](https://github.com/normalvector/ue4_doxygen_source_filter), and will be made available as API docs online at some point.
+All C++ code has been documented using [Doxygen](http://www.stack.nl/~dimitri/doxygen/) together with [my Doxygen source filter to remove UE4 macros](https://github.com/normalvector/ue4_doxygen_source_filter) and will be made available as API docs online at some point.

 The demo contents have been arranged to match [Allar's Gamemakin UE4 Style Guide](https://github.com/Allar/ue4-style-guide) using the [Linter tool](https://www.unrealengine.com/marketplace/linter) available from the UE4 Marketplace.
 The Linter is not needed to use the Mesh Deformation Toolkit however, it's only used by myself to find potential problems.

-# Thanks Go To..
+# Thanks
 * [Jordan Peck](https://github.com/Auburns) for his splendid [FastNoise](https://github.com/Auburns/FastNoise) C++ library, which is used for all of the noise generation in the plugin.
 * [NASA](https://www.nasa.gov/) for the height map used in the "Small World" demo, and generally being too nifty for words.